Benefits of Blueberries: Nutrition Facts & Recipes

 5. Controlling diabetes

-Blueberries contain bioactive compounds with antidiabetic properties that help to reduce sugar levels in the body.
-They can also improve insulin sensitivity, making this fruit a great option for managing or preventing type 2 diabetes.
+Blueberries are rich in bioactive compounds with antidiabetic effects that help lower blood sugar levels and improve insulin sensitivity.
+This makes them a beneficial fruit for managing or preventing type 2 diabetes.

 6. Preventing UTIs

-Blueberries contain antibacterial properties that help to prevent and treat UTIs caused by Escherichia coli
+Blueberries have antibacterial properties that can help prevent and treat urinary tract infections (UTIs) caused by Escherichia coli (E. coli).

 7. Aiding in weight loss